Problems in number theory from busy beaver competition: Introduction

+First note that Baiocchi \cite{Ba98}, Margenstern \cite{Ma00} and Michel \cite{Mi14} found Turing machines that simulate the 3$x$+1 function with a very small number of states and symbols.
+In these articles, clever tricks were designed to minimize the size of the Turing machines.

+On the other hand, the Turing machines in the present article were frontally attacked, and it is with handsight that they were found to simulate Collatz-like functions.

+Note also that, while the theorems giving the behavior of Turing machines below are hard to be formally proven, they can be easily verified for the small values of the parameters, by using programs simulating the Turing machines.

-In Section 3, we present a $3 \times 3$ Turing machine $M_1$ whose behavior is pure Collatz-like, of type $8 \to 14$.
-In Section 4, we present a $2 \times 4$ Turing machine $M_2$ whose behavior is pure Collatz-like with parameter, of type $3 \to 5$.
-In Section 5, we present a $2 \times 5$ Turing machine $M_3$ whose behavior is pure Collatz-like with parameter, of type $2 \to 3$.
+In Section \ref{Sect3}, we present a $3 \times 3$ Turing machine $M_1$ whose behavior is pure Collatz-like, of type $8 \to 14$.
+In Section \ref{Sect4}, we present a $2 \times 4$ Turing machine $M_2$ whose behavior is pure Collatz-like with parameter, of type $3 \to 5$.
+In Section \ref{Sect5}, we present a $2 \times 5$ Turing machine $M_3$ whose behavior is pure Collatz-like with parameter, of type $2 \to 3$.
 Thus, the halting problem for machines $M_1$, $M_2$ and $M_3$ depends on an open problem about iterating Collatz-like functions.

-In Section 6, we present a $6 \times 2$ Turing machine $M_4$ whose behavior is exponential Collatz-like.
+In Section \ref{Sect6}, we present a $6 \times 2$ Turing machine $M_4$ whose behavior is exponential Collatz-like.

-In Section 7, we present a $6 \times 2$ Turing machine $M_5$ whose behavior depends on iterating a partial function $g_5(n,p)$.
+In Section \ref{Sect7}, we present a $6 \times 2$ Turing machine $M_5$ whose behavior depends on iterating a partial function $g_5(n,p)$.
 Without being Collatz-like, this function seems to share some properties with Collatz-like functions.

-In Section 8, we present a $6 \times 2$ Turing machine $M_6$ whose behavior looks like a loosely Collatz-like behavior with parameter, of type $2 \to 5$.
-The novelty is that a potentially infinite set of rules seems to be necessary to describe the behavior of the machine on inputs $00x$, $x \in \{0,1\}^*$.
-A string $x \in \{0,1\}^*$ ending with symbol 1 can be taken as the binary writing of a number $p$, read in the opposite direction, so $x = \mbox{R(bin($p$))}$, where bin($p$) is the usual binary writing of $p$, and R($w$) is the reverse of string $w$, that is R($w_1\ldots w_n$) = $w_n\ldots w_1$.
-In Table \ref{62} we write ``R(bin($p$))'' to indicate the machines with a behavior involving an infinite set of rules.
+In Section \ref{Sect8}, we present a $6 \times 2$ Turing machine $M_6$ whose behavior looks like a loosely Collatz-like behavior with parameter, of type $2 \to 5$.
+The novelty is that a potentially infinite set of rules seems to be necessary to completely describe the behavior of the machine on inputs $00x$, $x \in \{0,1\}^*$.
+A string $x \in \{0,1\}^*$ ending with symbol 1 can be taken as the binary representation of a number $p$, read in the opposite direction, so $x = \mbox{R(bin($p$))}$, where bin($p$) is the usual binary representation of $p$, and R($w$) is the reverse of string $w$, that is R($w_1\ldots w_n$) = $w_n\ldots w_1$.
+In Table \ref{62} we write ``R(bin($p$))'' to indicate the machines with a behavior involving a potentially infinite set of rules.
 Of course, only a finite subset of these rules are used when the machine is launched on a blank tape.